-The deep heel cup in Birkenstocks gives you some stability and can also help control pronation (which contributes to flat feet), Sayed said; whereas the average sandal or flip-flop offers little to no support and have flat footbeds.
-Birkenstocks also have a raised toe bar, which he said "can put the toes in a more comfortable position, especially if you have something like hammer toes or a flat foot.
+The deep heel cup in Birkenstocks gives you some stability and can also help control pronation (which contributes to flat feet), Sayed says; whereas the average sandal or flip-flop offers little to no support and have flat footbeds.
+Birkenstocks also have a raised toe bar, which he says "can put the toes in a more comfortable position, especially if you have something like hammer toes or a flat foot.
 And it really helps with slippage."

 Birkenstock is known for its classic cork footbed, but as it turns out, it's more than just a marketing ploy.
-"The material that it's made out of, it's cork and latex," Sayed said.
+"The material that it's made out of, it's cork and latex," Sayed says.
 "So we use cork in custom orthotics all the time because it has great shock-absorbing abilities and it can reduce moisture."

 According to the brand, the cork and latex footbed is sandwiched between layers of jute, which are said to stabilize the materials and increase durability.

 Given all that, you might not be totally surprised to hear that Sayed says they can be beneficial for everyone (he added that he's been wearing Birkenstocks for years).
 "They're really good for if you have a flat foot or you have arch pain because they have a supportive longitudinal arch.
 But I would recommend them to most people — unless you have some kind of severe ailment that obviously needs a more personalized approach."